Trail Contracting Resources

 Solicitation Tools + Models

-The type of tool should be tied to project’s scope of work, resources, timelines.
+The type of solicitation tool should be tied to project’s scope of work, resources, timelines.

 Request for Proposal (RFP) or Quotation (RFQ)

-• Statement of Work (SOW) and Goals are clearly defined, but process to accomplish may vary
+• The Statement of Work (SOW) and Goals are clearly defined, but process to accomplish the project may vary.

-• Contractor proposes an approach and demonstrates understanding of effort and resources needed to accomplish
+• The contractor proposes an approach and demonstrates an understanding of effort and resources needed to accomplish the project.

 Request for Qualifications (RFQ)

-• Provides information of competency and quality of contractor
+• An RFQ provides information on the competency and quality of the contractor.

-• Can be phased part of RFP, or IDIQ - BPA
+• It can be a phased part of an RFP, or IDIQ - BPA.

 Indefinite Deliverables Indefinite Quantity (IDIQ) or Blanket Purchase Agreement (BPA)

-• Builds or establishes a pool of qualified vendors/contractors who can bid on specific elements of the project
+• It builds or establishes a pool of qualified vendors/contractors who can bid on specific elements of the project.

-• Statement of Work and timelines may vary
+• The Statement of Work and timelines may vary for elements of the project.

-• Retains competition (if more than one vendor is qualified)
+• The process retains competition (if more than one vendor is qualified).

 Sole Source

-• One contractor is uniquely qualified for a specialty project.
+• Sole source can be applied when one contractor is uniquely qualified for a specialty project.

-• Often used after previous successful projects with the contractor or well vetted referrals and portfolio.
+• It is often used after previous successful projects with the contractor or well vetted referrals and portfolio.

-• Common for projects with non-standard items requiring high level craftsmanship.
+• Commonly used for projects with non-standard items requiring high level craftsmanship.

-• May be restricted in some government procurement processes.
+• This model may be restricted in some government procurement processes.

 Typical Solicitation Elements